-At last, the moment has come: You’re standing on the porch of your newly constructed or newly renovated home, looking out at what will become your gorgeous lawn.
+At last, the moment has come: You’re standing on the porch of your newly constructed or newly remodeled home, looking out at what will become your gorgeous lawn.
 But first, what to do with all of that debris?
 We’ve got landscaping tips for how to do a remodel job on your newly constructed or remodeled home lawn so the exterior is as presentable as the interior.

-Start by thinking about what your final landscape should look like.
+Start by thinking what your final landscape should look like.
 This is your chance to redo what was there before (in the case of a remodeling) or start anew (with new construction).
-You’re not obliged to stick with the starter plants that the contractor put in the ground, or to plunk down more grass right where it was before.
+You’re not obliged to stick with the starter plants or landscaping ideas that the contractor put in the ground, or to plunk down more grass right where it was before.

-Rough out a plan.
+- Rough out a plan.
 Get a pencil and paper pad out, and walk around your house.
 Sketch out your lot and your house (or use a free landscape design app).
 Don’t worry about the scale or that you flunked art class.
 Crude is fine, as long as you understand your own squiggles.
 Those squiggles might even boost your home’s curb appeal.

-- Include in your drawing any features such as hills, walls and the neighbor’s trees if they might affect your landscaping plan.
+- Include in your drawing any features such as hills, retaining walls, and the neighbor’s trees if they might affect your landscaping plan.

-You want to end up with a good notion of how you want everything to look years down the road after you plant trees and when the bushes have filled in Landscaping design software and professional landscapers can further refine your ideas.
+You want to end up with a good notion of how you want everything to look years down the road after you plant trees and when the bushes have filled in.
+Landscaping design software and professional landscapers can further refine your new landscape ideas.